 What can individuals and organizations do?

-What is unfortunate about a large percentage of documented cyberattacks is that the compromised companies did not enforce multi-factor authentication (MFA) and practiced poor password hygiene.
-It has been well documented that MFA can block over 99.9 percent of account compromise attacks.
-With MFA enforced, the risk of stolen usernames and passwords providing network access for hackers becomes significantly reduced.
+What is unfortunate about a large percentage of documented cyberattacks is that the compromised companies did not enforce Multi-Factor Authentication (MFA) and practiced poor password hygiene.
+It has been well documented that MFA can block over 99.9% of account compromise attacks.
+With MFA enforced, the risk of hacker's using stolen usernames and passwords gain network access is significantly reduced.

 What happened to the Colonial Pipeline is unfortunately not a cautionary tale, but a growing reality for large and small companies alike.
 What can be done is to take necessary precautions to fortify your company defenses with the following tools and techniques before a breach occurs:

 - Use unique and complex passwords for each and every account and change them often.